opatiny/micromouse/docs/various/labNotebook.md

 - work on motor speed calibration: convert a given speed in rpm to a command for the PWM
 - worked on report theory and hadware parts

+### 10 - 16

+- worked on PID of the speeds of the two wheels in order to try to drive straight.
+Managed to have plots of the response of the controller that look relatively good.
+We have a problem with the speed measurement though, because it has very big steps -> not very precise
+- Called Chevallier and we discussed of a way to improve the speed.
+2 possibilites:
+  - use timer and constant nb of steps.
+This will be more precise for low speeds
+- use the induced voltage of the motor, that is proportional to its speed -> we will need voltage dividers and ADCs
+- todo: speed vs induced voltage curve of the motors to determine the speed constant

+### 17 - 23

+Current state and goals until the end of the project?

+Current state

+- robot hardware works except for minor unimportant bugs
+- all elements work separately and can be controlled though the serial interface
+- PID on wheels speeds starts to work, robot moved straight for the first time

+**Objectives until the end of the project**

+1. implement the low speed measurement of the speed using a known nb of steps divided by delta t and compare both speeds
+2. test the motors: speed vs induced voltage plot and deduce speed constant
+3. try to measure motors speed through induced voltage
+4. **important**: PID on the robot speed (v and omega) and add the walls term in order to stay in the middle of a corridor
+5. wifi debug interface

+   - retrieve state in the web page
+   - be able to send commands to the robot to control it from the web page
+   - plot interesting things: distances, controller data (speeds, commands, target)

+6. write a good report